-The first transition training program is planned to begin operation in Tioga, North Dakota, in Spring 2023, in partnership with the Tioga Area EDC, represented by Dennis Lindahl, Economic Development Consultant.
+The first transition training program will be established in Tioga, North Dakota, in 2023, in partnership with the Tioga Area EDC, represented by Dennis Lindahl, Economic Development Consultant.

 The transition training will include four hours of classroom time and six hours of flight training and familiarization.
 This program provides safety, maintenance, electric system-specific maintenance issues, repair, and aerial application-specific topics.